traject/traject/README.md

 ## Background/Goals

-Based on both the successes and failures of previous MARC indexing attempts -- including the venerable SolrMarc which we greatly appreciate and from which we've learned a lot -- I decided that to create a solution that worked at remaining pain points, I needed jruby -- ruby on the JVM.
+I've used previous MARC indexing solutions, and borrowed a lot from their success, including the venerable SolrMarc, which we greatly appreciate and from which we've learned a lot.
+But I realized in order to get the solution with the internal architecture, features, and interface I wanted, I could do it best in jruby (ruby on the JVM).

 Traject aims to: